-- Tocilizumab by intravenous infusion - Tocilizumab should be given as a single intravenous infusion over 60 minutes in 100ml sodium chloride 0.9%.
-A second dose may be given ≥12 and <24 hours later if, in the opinion of the attending clinician, the patient's condition has not improved. - Anakinra subcutaneously or intravenously once daily for 7 days or discharge (if sooner). - NB Anakinra will be excluded from the randomisation of children <10 kg in weight. - No additional treatment
+Tocilizumab should be given as a single intravenous infusion over 60 minutes in 100ml sodium chloride 0.9%.
+A second dose may be given \geq 12 and <24 hours later if, in the opinion of the attending clinician, the patient's condition has not improved.

-The randomisation program will allocate patients in a ratio of 2:2:1 (tocilizumab:anakinra:no additional treatment) between the arms being evaluated in the second randomisation.
-Participants should receive standard management (including blood tests such as liver function tests and full blood count) according to their clinical need.
+The randomisation program will allocate patients in a ratio of 1:1 between the arms being evaluated in the second randomisation.
+Participants should receive standard management